Synthesys-Lab/assassyn/docs/debug.md

 cd $TMPDIR
 ```

+**Note:** In `python/assassyn/backend.py`, there is a `config` function that allows you to specify a different directory by using the `path=` argument.
+By default, the directory is set to `/tmp`, but you can change it to any other location if needed.

 ## 2. Enter the Dumped Directory

 Next, you need to enter the directory where the system has dumped the code.
 This directory is usually named after the `sys.name` specified in your code.
 For example, if your code includes the line: